libre-devops/libredevops-dot-org/docs/quickstart/utils/pipelines/azdo/azdo-example-terraform-template.md

     default: "1.1.7"
     displayName: "Which version of Terraform should be installed?"

   # This variable sets up a condition in the template, if set to true, it will run terraform plan -destroy instead of the normal plan
   - name: TERRAFORM_DESTROY
     default: false
     displayName: "Check box to run plan and run a Destroy"
     type: boolean

+  - name: TERRAFORM_PLAN_ONLY
+    default: true
+    displayName: "Check box to run plan ONLY and never run apply"
+    type: boolean

 # Declare variable group to pass variables to parameters, in this case, a libre-devops keyvault which is using a service principle for authentication